With a seating capacity of almost 100,000, El Camp Nou is the largest stadium in Europe and a Mecca for football fans from around the world.

 The standard Camp Nou Experience is a self-guided tour.

-There is lots of information explaining the history of the club in the museum and Camp Nou staff will indicate the route that you should follow if necessary but they are not tour guides.
+There is lots of information explaining the club’s history in the museum, and Camp Nou staff will indicate the route you should follow if necessary, but they are not tour guides.

-There are also guided tours with English speaking guides avalable although you have to book in advance.
+There are also guided tours with English-speaking guides available although you have to book in advance.

 Is it worth paying the extra for the audio guide?

-If there are two or more of you visiting then you could, of course, share one between you.
+If two or more of you are visiting, then you could, of course, share one between you.